brickpress/cubricks/readme.txt

 * Wrappers Section
 Put your creativity to the test with Cubricks theme section wrappers.
 Each section wrapper can be styled independently using a combination of colors, opacity, background images and background positioning.
 You can transform your website into almost anything you can imagine using this feature.
 * Featured Slider Section
-Changes the location, background and dimensions of your featured posts slider when using the showcase and homepage page templates.
+Changes the location, background and dimensions of your featured posts slider when using the showcase and front-page page templates.
 * Reset Section
 Resets theme settings to defaults.
 This does not reset text entries such as copyright notice and social links.